COVID-19 Info | Information sur la COVID-19 | COVID-19 Vaccine Vaccine Receipt | COVID-19 Self-Assessment

 Doula

-Birth doulas provide continuous, emotional and physical comfort, support and encouragement to mothers and their partners throughout their labour and birth experience.2 Using a doula is one of many ways to help your birth be the best birth for you.
+Birth doulas provide continuous, emotional and physical comfort, support and encouragement to you and your partner throughout your labour and birth experience.2 Using a doula is one of many ways to help you have the best birth for you.

-A 2017 Cochrane Review of continuous labour support, "from a person who is present solely to provide support, is not a member of the woman's own network, is experienced in providing labour support, and has at least a modest amount of training (such as a doula)"2 found the following outcomes for women and their babies2.
+A 2017 Cochrane Review found: "Continuous support from a person who is present solely to provide support, is not a member of the woman's own network, is experienced in providing labour support, and has at least a modest amount of training (such as a doula)"2 provides the following outcomes2.
 They found no harms2:

 • more spontaneous vaginal births